Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Conclusions

 \section{Conclusions}

-~ This study presents a physically grounded stochastic framework for modeling heat transport in fractured geological media, where large-scale thermal dynamics are governed by the interplay between advection by the heterogeneous flow within rough-walled fractures, heat conduction within the fluid, conductive exchange with the surrounding low-permeability rock matrix, and heat conduction within that matrix.
+~ This study presents a physically grounded stochastic framework for modelling heat transport in fractured geological media, where large-scale thermal dynamics are governed by the interplay between advection by the heterogeneous flow within rough-walled fractures, heat conduction within the fluid, conductive exchange with the surrounding low-permeability rock matrix, and heat conduction within that matrix.
 The proposed approach couples a Time-Domain Random Walk (TDRW) formulation with a semi-analytical model for fracture–matrix heat transfer, capturing both early-time transport and long-time anomalous retention within a unified and computationally efficient particle-tracking scheme.

-A central feature of the model is the explicit representation of matrix trapping times via the Lévy–Smirnov distribution, derived from first-passage theory for diffusive heat conduction in a semi-infinite medium.
-This heavy-tailed distribution, characterized by a $t^{-3/2}$ decay and infinite mean, arises from the solution of the one-dimensional heat equation with a fixed boundary temperature, and contains no adjustable parameters.
-Unlike empirical models such as the Multi-Rate Mass Transfer (MRMT) framework or phenomenological memory-kernel models, the trapping-time statistics arise directly from the solution of the heat equation in a semi-infinite matrix and depend only on measurable quantities: the fracture aperture, the heat-capacity ratio, and the matrix thermal diffusivity.
+A key element of the framework is the explicit representation of matrix trapping times through the conditioned Lévy–Smirnov distribution, derived from first-passage theory for transient heat conduction in a semi-infinite medium.
+This heavy-tailed law, with its characteristic $t^{-3/2}$ decay and infinite mean, follows directly from the one-dimensional heat equation with a fixed boundary temperature and does not contain any adjustable parameters.
+Unlike empirical Multi-rate Mass Transfer (MRMT) approaches or phenomenological memory-kernel models, the trapping-time statistics arise directly from the solution of the heat equation in a semi-infinite matrix and depend only on measurable quantities: the fracture aperture, the heat-capacity ratio, and the matrix thermal diffusivity.
 As a result, the fracture–matrix exchange law contains no tunable parameters and is fully predictive within the considered physical setting.